 Students who do not satisfy the above requirement due to a lack of attempts may have their registration restricted until the Writing Component is complete.
 Students who fail the Writing Component twice will have their maximum registration credit load reduced until the requirement is successfully completed.
 See Continuation Requirements.

 In order to contribute to the development of knowledge in International Economics, students must also complete a research-intensive experience.
 BIE students will satisfy this requirement with ECON 494.

 3. Outside Requirement

 Students must complete a minimum of 48 credits outside ECON and COEC.
 BIE students adding a Minor must complete a minimum of 24 credits outside ECON, COEC and the Minor fields of study.

 4. Upper-Level Requirement

 Students must complete a minimum 48 upper-level credits (courses numbered 300 and above).
 Note that the addition of a Minor does not increase the Upper-Level requirement.

 Arts Credit is defined by subject area.
 Credit completed in subject areas identified in the UBC Calendar course descriptions as being offered by the Faculty of Arts, as well as transfer credit in those subjects, is considered Arts Credit.

-A minimum of 72 of the 120 credits required for the Bachelor of Arts degree program must be Arts credit, except when the completion of the student’s specialization(s) requires more than 48 credits outside of Arts.
-See Credit Requirements and Regulations.
+A minimum of 72 of the 120 credits required for the Bachelor of International Economics degree program must be Arts credit, except when the completion of the student’s specialization(s) requires more than 48 credits outside of Arts.